osresearch/hcpy/README.md

 RX: {'sID': 2354590730, 'msgID': 3182729969, 'resource': '/iz/info', 'version': 1, 'action': 'RESPONSE', 'data': [{'deviceID': '....', 'eNumber': 'SX65EX56CN/11', 'brand': 'SIEMENS', 'vib': 'SX65EX56CN', 'mac': '....', 'haVersion': '1.4', 'swVersion': '3.2.10.20200911163726', 'hwVersion': '2.0.0.2', 'deviceType': 'Dishwasher', 'deviceInfo': '', 'customerIndex': '11', 'serialNumber': '....', 'fdString': '0201', 'shipSki': '....'}]}
 ```

+There are other things that can be hooked in the application
+to get the mappings of the `uid` to actual menu settings and
+XML files of the configuratio parameters.
+TODO: document this.